Remote Learning FAQs – September 2021

 My household does not have wi-fi and/or adequate devices at home.
 What can I do to make remote learning easier for them?

 There are a number of Government schemes which we are involved in which aim to improve access for students in this situation.
 Please get in touch with class teachers, pastoral staff or Ms Stanley if this is the case, as they may be able to help.
-This support has recently been extended to include Sixth Form students.
+This includes Sixth Form students.

 How can I see the work that has been set and how well my son/daughter has been engaging?

 We will contact you if there are concerns over the engagement of a student.
 This will be by the class teacher or department lead in the first instance, but the relevant pastoral team where issues persist.
-We have been grateful for the support and proactivity that parents have offered in response to such concerns since March.
+We have been grateful for the support and proactivity that parents have offered in response to such concerns during remote learning periods.

 Frog Parent also allows for parents to see the assignments set for students at any point, and the progress that they have made, so this can be a very useful facility for parents to use.